ManneN1/BigDebuffs-Cata/README.md

 ### Backport Notes
 The backport is based on BfA BigDebuffs.
 However, the backport does not contain any raid frame modifications (number of debuffs shown / crowd control effects).
 The backport is essentially a much improved version of LoseControl.

 The backport now supports the backported version of **[Masque][1]**!

 Note: When changing anchor from Manual -> Automatic you have to reload if you are using Masque (it will look buggy until you do).
-The Masque backport also works in Cata!
+The Masque backport also works in Cata, even though it's for WotLK!

 The backport now supports fully rounded corners by implementing **[CircleCooldownTemplate][2]** as an internal library!